mlswg/mls-protocol/draft-ietf-mls-protocol.md

 without padding ?
 Should the base ciphertext block length be negotiated or is is reasonable to allow to leak a range for the length of the plaintext by allowing to send a variable number of ciphertext blocks ? ]]

-Application messages SHOULD be padded to provide some resistance against traffic analysis techniques over encrypted traffic.
-{{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
-{{?HCJ16=DOI.10.1186/s13635-016-0030-7}}
-While MLS might deliver the same payload less frequently across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
-If Alice asks Bob:
-"When are we going to the movie ?" the answer "Wednesday" might be leaked to an adversary by the ciphertext length.
-An attacker expecting Alice to answer Bob with a day of the week might find out the plaintext by correlation between the question and the length.

-Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded with zero-valued bytes before AEAD encryption.
-Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
-As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above layers to prevent timing side-channels that would provide attackers with information on the size of the plaintext.

 ### Delayed and Reordered Application messages